UWPCE-PythonCert-ClassRepos/Python320-Winter-2022/class_notes/lesson02.rst

 Each week, I will start class talking about issues the came up when reviewing your work -- sticking points, etc, that seem to be common among the class.

+**NOTE:** We kind of threw you into the deep end with this assignment -- lots to learn all at once!

+If you were unable to complete it -- do not despair!
+You will have a chance to re-submit.

+In fact, the next assignments build on this one -- so you *will* need to finish it!

+Tonight will be a bit of a catch-up -- we probably won't be able to get to much of the new material - but the you're building skill that will carry through.

 The GitHub CI
 -------------

 I talked about this last week -- but it's worth repeating -- gitHub telling you your PR "failed" is scary, but all it means is that the linting or coverage failed, NOT that you failed the assignment!

+Let's see what that looks like.

 Linting Errors
 --------------